dat-ecosystem/dat/docs/js-api.md

 var blobWriter = db.createBlobWriteStream(filename, [row], [cb])
 ```

-Returns a writable stream that you can stream a binary blob attachment into.
+Returns a writable stream that you can stream a binary blob into.
 Calls `cb` with `(err, updated)` where `updated` is the new version of the row that the blob was attached to.

 `filename` may be either simply a string for the filename you want to save the blob as, or an options object e.g. `{filename: 'foo.txt'}`. `filename` will get passed to the underlying blob store backend as the `options` argument.